 |Repayment plan||Any income-driven repayment plan||Any income-driven repayment plan|

 |Job-related requirement||None||Working full time in an eligible public service organization: Government School district Nonprofit Public hospital|

 |Timeline for forgiveness||20 to 25 years of repayment, based on your plan||120 qualifying payments|

-If you remain eligible for Public Service Loan Forgiveness, you can get your loans forgiven in half the time (or less) compared with forgiveness based on participating in an income-driven plan.
-If you don't remain eligible for PSLF—for example, if you move from working for a local government to the private sector—the payments you made while on your income-driven plan will count toward income-driven forgiveness.
+You can get your loans forgiven in half the time (or less), as compared to forgiveness based on participating in an income-driven plan, if you remain eligible for Public Service Loan Forgiveness.
+The payments you made while on your income-driven plan will count toward income-driven forgiveness if you don't remain eligible for PSLF, perhaps because you moved from working for a local government to the private sector.

 Consumer Financial Protection Bureau.
 "When You Make Student Loan Payments on an Income-Driven Plan, You Might Be in for a Payment Shock."

 Federal Student Aid.
 "Income-Driven Repayment Plans."